dimmy82/elasticsearch-research/README.md

-# This is a repository for Elasticsearch research (index design, how to query, etc.)
+# This is a repository for Elasticsearch research

+I'll note what I've researched on index design, how to search with high accuracy, etc.